 1. Variety of Content:

 Microlearning content can be implemented and used in a variety of forms based on the needs and preferences of learners.
-Some of the examples of microlearning content include:
+Some of examples of microlearning content include:

 - Images- pictures and illustrations